samanthagottlieb/makersbnb/README.md

 ```
 As a user
+So that I can see which homes can be booked
+I want to see a list of homes

+As a user
 So that I can use makersbnb
 I want to be able to sign-up

+As a user
+So that I can make a booking associated with me
+I want to be able to log in

+As a user
+So that I can keep my account secure
+I want to be able to log out

 As a user
 So that I can share my home(s)